A gorgeous and rich, cheesecake, flavored with rum and vanilla and topped with a summery compote of strawberries and rhubarb.

 (The shelter, by the way, is our local Mid Hudson Animal Aid, an excellent no-kill organization who cares for and houses stray and injured cats.
 They had to completely rebuild after a serious fire several years ago, and they’ve created an awesome environment where cats can roam free-range — they also have specialist areas for senior kitties, expectant and new moms, and cats with FIV.
 Please consider donating to them or to your preferred local shelter – the volunteers do fantastic and often thankless work.)

 There’s no clever segue from here into the cheesecake recipe (by Saveur) other than to say, if you’re feeling blue or have personal sadness, or the world has got you down in general, or you’re just having a rotten day, you could do worse than make a cheesecake.
 It’s strawberry and rhubarb season, so we got some excellent local berries and stalks and hove to.
-I even made this one entirely by myself, which shows you how straightforward it is.
+I (Matt) even made this one entirely by myself, which shows you how straightforward it is.

 - A springform pan is essential if you’d like to get your cheesecake out.